pleiszenburg/zugbruecke/README.rst

 Speed
 =====

-pycrosscall performs reasonably well given its complexity with **less than 0.2 µs overhead per call** in average on modern hardware.
+zugbruecke performs reasonably well given its complexity with **less than 0.2 µs overhead per call** in average on modern hardware.

 The inter-process communication via multiprocessing connection adds overhead to every function call.
-Because pycrosscall takes care of packing and unpacking of pointers and structure for arguments and return values, this adds another bit of overhead.
+Because zugbruecke takes care of packing and unpacking of pointers and structure for arguments and return values, this adds another bit of overhead.
 Calls are slow in general, but the first call of an individual routine within a session is even slower due to necessary initialization happening beforehand.
-Depending on the use-case, instead of working with pycrosscall, it will be significantly faster to isolate functionality depending on DLL calls into a dedicated Python script and run it directly with a Windows Python interpreter under Wine.
+Depending on the use-case, instead of working with zugbruecke, it will be significantly faster to isolate functionality depending on DLL calls into a dedicated Python script and run it directly with a Windows Python interpreter under Wine.

 For comparison and overhead measurements, see the following numbers:

 ===================  ==============  =================== ================== ================== ============================
-example call         iterations [#]  w/o pycrosscall [s] w/ pycrosscall [s] overhead/call [ns] parameter features
+example call         iterations [#]  w/o zugbruecke [s] w/ zugbruecke [s] overhead/call [ns] parameter features
 ===================  ==============  =================== ================== ================== ============================
 simple_demo_routine  100k            0.101               11.273             111.7              2x by value
 gdc                  100k            0.104               11.318             112.1              2x by value